 Dr. Obasi performs the blepharoplasty as an outpatient procedure.
 First, he ensures that you’re given an oral or IV sedative and that your eyelids are numbed.

 Treating the upper area first, Dr. Obasi makes a precise incision along the fold of the eyelid.
 He removes excess skin and fat and tightens underlying muscles.
 The incision is closed with fine sutures.

 You’re monitored closely after the procedure and sent home with post-operative instructions about cleaning and caring for your eyelids.
-Dr. Obasi might also prescribe eye drops or ointments that will speed the healing process.
+Dr. Obasi might also prescribe eye drops or ointments to speed the healing process.

 After a few days, you’ll return to Dr. Obasi’s office to have the stitches removed.
-Most patients resume a normal routine in about ten days.
+Most patients resume a regular routine in about ten days.